oracle/graal/docs/reference-manual/native-image/Layers.md

 To create layered executables `native-image` accepts two options: `--layer-create` and `--layer-use`.

-First, `--layer-create` builds an image layer from code available on the class or module path:
+First, `--layer-create` builds an image layer archive from code available on the class or module path:

 ```
 --layer-create[=layer.nil][,module[=<module-name>][,package=<package-name>]]